owl4ce/dotfiles/README.md

 ### Installation (dependencies)
 > Customize your choice about dependencies below, this is my complete setup as I use single OS, single OpenboxWM with my preference utility softwares.
 In fact, whats in the column is a minimal recommendation.
->

 > **Detailed environment**
 > Please refer to [wiki/Detailed-Environment](https://github.com/owl4ce/dotfiles/wiki/Detailed-Environment).
->

 > **Warning!**
 > This configuration is highly dependent to `bash`, `sed`, and `coreutils`.
 > Assume that you are using [`sudo`](https://www.sudo.ws/) or [`doas`](https://github.com/Duncaen/OpenDoas).
 Installation feels like [LFS](http://www.linuxfromscratch.org/)? :satisfied:
->

 > **Attention!**
 > - Rofi must be above version `1.6.x`, so for Debian-based you may need to compile manually from source. - [issue](https://github.com/owl4ce/dotfiles/issues/37)
 > - If your Linux distribution repository only contains pure `rxvt-unicode` without patch for wide unicode and others, an example is on Arch Linux which provides pure `rxvt-unicode` and `rxvt-unicode-patched` version in the AUR repository.
 The problem is that the urxvt in the AUR hasn't been updated yet, and the link for the urxvt source-code for that version has been removed from the original link.
 Therefore, use `rxvt-unicode` from the main repo of each linux distribution that you use.
 Debian is different (already patched). - [issue](https://github.com/owl4ce/dotfiles/issues/105)
 > - You may want to use `polkit-gnome` instead of `lxsession` / `lxpolkit`.
 Because, currently the `lxsession` in Gentoo/Linux is really bad (dependency hell).
 > - I guess the latest [`yshui/picom`](https://github.com/yshui/picom/issues) might be problematic on certain devices.
 On me, experiencing some border flickering on the Openbox desktop menu (right click).
-So I reverted it on commit number [`9cb552ecd91ec644bf6fcb558ddd44fda5b4f7d9`](https://github.com/yshui/picom/commit/9cb552ecd91ec644bf6fcb558ddd44fda5b4f7d9) with [git checkout](https://devopscube.com/checkout-clone-specific-git-commit-id-sha).
+So I reverted it on commit with id sha [`9cb552ecd91ec644bf6fcb558ddd44fda5b4f7d9`](https://github.com/yshui/picom/commit/9cb552ecd91ec644bf6fcb558ddd44fda5b4f7d9) with [git checkout](https://devopscube.com/checkout-clone-specific-git-commit-id-sha).

   <details open>
   <summary><strong>Debian & Ubuntu (and all based distributions)</strong></summary>